 If you need Wi-Fi for your studies, learn more about affordable or free wi-fi options for students.

 Is an Online Degree or Certificate Right for Me?

-ECC offers classes in online, hybrid, and in-person formats, so you can choose how you learn best.
+ECC offers online, hybrid, and in-person classes, so you can choose how you learn best.
 Find resources for determining if online classes are right for you.

-If you’re still not sure if an online program is right for you, you can try out taking a few online classes.
-Browse our online classes here.
+If you’re unsure if an online program is right for you, you can take a few online classes.

 Planning to Transfer

 ECC is the ideal place to start a bachelor’s degree.
-Many four-year colleges and universities offer fully online bachelor’s degrees in various programs, including business, psychology, and non-STEM fields.
+Many four-year colleges and universities offer fully online bachelor’s degrees in various programs.
 Meet with an academic advisor to plan for your seamless transfer.